Collecting Unemployment When You Quit Your Job

 Appealing an Unemployment Claim Denial

 If you have filed an unemployment benefits claim and your claim is turned down or contested by your employer, you have the right to appeal the denial of your unemployment claim.
-Here's how to file an unemployment appeal, including what paperwork you'll need, timing, and other important factors.

 If you have questions about what your state regards as good cause, your state's unemployment office is the best resource.
 While their websites have a great deal of information, a phone call is often the best way to get a clear and definitive answer to your questions.

 Are you planning to resign from your job?
 There’s a right way and a wrong way to quit.

 General guidelines for quitting include:

 - Weighing your options before you quit.
 Evaluate your job to be sure that leaving is really in your best interests.
 Do you hate your job, for example, or just one aspect of it?
 Could small changes like telecommuting a few days a month make a difference, or are you ready to go?
 And do you have a plan for what comes next – a new job lined up or plenty of leads, plus enough money to sustain you during the transition?

 - Give two weeks’ notice.
 Don’t burn your bridges on the way out.
 Giving the appropriate amount of notice will ensure that your employer is willing to give you a good reference, should you need one later on.